Digital Nomad Life in Grand Anse, Grenada

 What do people find most challenging about the culture in Grand Anse?

 "Expats in Grand Anse often find the slower pace of life challenging, as the local culture values a laid-back, relaxed approach to work and life.
 They may also struggle with the local dialect, Grenadian Creole, which can be difficult to understand for those not familiar with it.
 The lack of certain amenities and services that they may be accustomed to in their home countries can also be a challenge.
 Additionally, expats may find it difficult to navigate the local bureaucracy, which can be complex and time-consuming.
 The cultural emphasis on community and family can also be a challenge for expats who are used to a more individualistic society.
-Lastly, the high cost of living, particularly for imported goods, can be a significant challenge for expats living in Grand Anse, Grenada," remarked one member in Grand Anse.
+Lastly, the high cost of living, particularly for imported goods, can be a significant challenge for expats living in Grand Anse, Grenada," said one expat who made the move to Grand Anse.

 What residency documents or visas did I need if I will be in Grand Anse for a while?